 A trust is an agreement between a group of individuals (called trustees) to manage property (movable or immovable including intellectual property rights) over which they have control either to benefit other individuals (called beneficiaries) or for charitable purposes.
 This group of trustees may be incorporated as a board under the Charitable Trusts Act 1957 if the objects are charitable.

 A Trust can either be a private trust or a public charitable trust.
 Private trusts are governed by the Indian Trusts Act (1882) and are used for private purposes, such as running a private estate or institution.
 Private trusts are not given any tax benefits by the Government of India.
-If you want to do some charitable work for public as you can set up a public charitable trust.
-India does not have a national level law to govern charitable trusts.
-However, a few of the states have enacted Public Charitable Trusts Act (Like Bombay Public Trusts Act, 1950)
+If you want to do some charitable work for the public you can set up a public charitable trust.
+India does not have a national-level law to govern charitable trusts.
+However, a few of the states have enacted the Public Charitable Trusts Act (Like the Bombay Public Trusts Act, 1950)

 Some common characteristics of trusts incorporated under the Charitable Trust Act 1957 are:

 Trust has a board of at least two trustees;

 Public Trust must have charitable purposes;

 Trust has its trustees make the major decisions;